Category: Public Works

 Stay Home, Buffalo – We Got This!

 In the freak snap of nature, Buffalo residents found themselves at the epicenter of a weird but real emergency.
-Snowplow drivers and dispatchers who are members of AFSCME Council 35 raced into action.
+Snowplow drivers and dispatchers from AFSCME Councils 35, 66 and CSEA raced into action.

 Baltimore City Residents Rally to Protect Water Services